Hope and Joy... a fistful of flowers wax seal necklace pendant.

 "Where flowers bloom, so does hope." ~ Lady Bird Johnson

 - description -

-A hand holding a posy of flowers, or nosegay, that appears to be growing out of the solid ground of rocks.
+A hand holding a posy of flowers, a rose and a lily, that appears through the clouds.
 This is sitting above a wreath, or torse, with its typical six twists all within an escutcheon shield.

 - symbolism -

 In heraldry, the hand symbolizes a pledge of faith, sincerity and justice and the flowers symbolize hope and joy!
 God cares for the flowers.

 Hand cast from a steel block seal dating back to Victorian times (1837 - 1901).
 The original wax seal was engraved for P.W.
 Flowers and is stored in a little wooden treen box with his surname on it.
 I've included this in a photo.

 - wax seal charm metal - fine silver (.999 pure and recycled silver)

 - chain - a sterling silver cable chain with a spring ring clasp.

 - select the necklace chain length or just the charm at checkout.